PrefectHQ/prefect/docs/orchestration/concepts/automations.md

 - `url`: The URL to send the payload to
 - `payload`: Optional, a JSON payload to send to the URL.
 If not specified, all event data is dumped.
 Templatable.
 - `headers`: Optional, JSON headers to include in the request.
-If not specified, defaults to include the event id: `{"X-PREFECT-EVENT-ID": "{id}"}`.
+If not specified, defaults to include the event ID: `{"X-PREFECT-EVENT-ID": "{id}"}`.
 Templatable.

 **Templating**

 Both the payload and the header JSON can be templated using event attributes.
-For example, we can include our tenant id in the headers instead of the event id.
+For example, you can include a tenant ID in the headers instead of the event ID.

 ```json
 headers = {"X-PREFECT-TENANT-ID": "{tenant_id}"}